brunoasm/TaxReformer/README.md

 ## Dependencies

-This script runs on python 2.7 and needs the following python libraries:
+This script runs on python 3 and needs the following python libraries:
 ```
-pygbif
 pandas
 fuzzywuzzy
 ```

-Additionally, you need to download [GNparser](https://github.com/GlobalNamesArchitecture/gnparser#command-line-tool-and-socket-server): https://github.com/GlobalNamesArchitecture/gnparser#command-line-tool-and-socket-server.
+Additionally, you need to download [GNparser](https://gitlab.com/gogna/gnparser).
 TaxReformer is compatible with GNparser v.
-1.0.2.
+0.8.0.

 In case GNparser is not on your $PATH, you need to provide its location (see usage below).